CubaDevOps/flexi/docs/middleware-management-improvements.md

     }

     /**
-     * Template Method: Gestiona automáticamente la cadena de middlewares
+     * Template Method: Automatically manages the middleware chain
-     * y delega la lógica específica al método abstracto process() *
+     * and delegates specific logic to the abstract process() method *
-     * Este método es final para evitar que los controladores lo sobrescriban
+     * This method is final to prevent controllers from overriding it
-     * y garantizar que la cadena de middlewares siempre se ejecute correctamente.
+     * and to ensure that the middleware chain always executes correctly.
      */
     final public function handle(ServerRequestInterface $request): ResponseInterface
     {